Alonso-del-Arte/testing-framework/README.md

 [How to Use This Framework](UserManual.md).
 For instructions on how to contribute to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).

-Note that although we've upgraded to Java 21, the releases 0.9, 0.95 and 1.0 were compiled with Java 8.
+Note that although we've upgraded to Java 21, the releases 0.9, 0.95 and 1.0 and 1.01 were all compiled with Java 8.

 Obviously this testing framework is a test dependency and should be put in test libraries rather than source libraries.
 However, other items in the